vhf/confusable_homoglyphs/README.md

 The matrix of which character can be confused with which other characters is built using [this file](http://www.unicode.org/Public/security/latest/confusables.txt) provided by the unicode consortium.

-This data is stored in two pickled files: `categories.pkl` and `confusables.pkl`.
-If you delete them, they will both be recreated by downloading and parsing the two abovementioned files and stored as pickled files again.
+This data is stored in two JSON files: `categories.json` and `confusables.json`.
+If you delete them, they will both be recreated by downloading and parsing the two abovementioned files and stored as JSON files again.